Advice & Wellbeing Service (AWS)

-This includes our 24/7, 365 days a year Student Assistance Programme (SAP), as well as TogetherAll, a free multi-award winning digital mental health and wellbeing service, offering safe, anonymous online support 24/7.
+This includes our 24/7, 365 days a year Student Assistance Programme (SAP) and TogetherAll, a free multi-award winning digital mental health and wellbeing service offering safe, anonymous online support 24/7.
 A DGHE email address is needed to log in.

 What do we do?

 We provide advice and wellbeing support to all students.
 You can talk to us confidentially about anything that’s bothering you.
 We can help with information, advice, and support to help you succeed in your course.

 The College’s Advice and Wellbeing Officers (AWO) are available throughout the week from 9 am to 6 pm and during College vacations.

 We can support you with a number of issues, including emotional difficulties, relationships, personal and family challenges, loneliness and isolation, mental health, learning differences such as dyslexia/dyspraxia/ADHD, other disabilities/long-term medical conditions, and anything else affecting your studies.

 Your queries will always be treated sensitively and confidentially.

 AWS offers appointments via email, phone, in person or virtually via Zoom.
 Students can access AWS by booking an appointment on the VLE (Moodle) or emailing email@example.com.

 Once your request is received, we will contact you via email, telephone, or Zoom and undertake an initial conversation to determine a suitable plan of advice/support.
 If appropriate and subject to availability, we may offer an in-person appointment on campus in a Covid-secure environment – this will be discussed during your virtual assessment if required.

 You can keep up to date with any changes to the college services during this time on the Coronavirus Advice and Guidance Page.